What is Photography Drawing (PhtD)™?

 This is what The Method of Photography Drawing will teach you.
 How to create even the most unexpected images and make them look real, have presence and keep the viewer interested for a long time.
 You need to make the viewers wonder what is this world they step in when they look at your work, you have to make the viewer want to wander inside the image so you can charm him and show him your world.
 This is how you can do it.

-I elaborated this study initially to be published in the book I’m working on “From Basics to Fine Art – Black and White Photography – Architecture and Beyond”, with co-author Joel Tjintjelaar, book that will be published in a matter of weeks, but I wanted to share a part of this study with everyone too, as a free offer and a sneak peak inside my mind.
+I elaborated this study initially to be published in the book I’m working on “From Basics to Fine Art – Black and White Photography – Architecture and Beyond”, book that will be published in a matter of weeks, but I wanted to share a part of this study with everyone too, as a free offer and a sneak peek inside my mind.
 This is a fragment from the book (a big one but still a fragment, as the study is too long for just a blog post) but you will find the whole study in the book, including all the Processing Steps in Photography Drawing not included here, along with many other topics (fine art, architecture, composition, vision, black and white processing etc.) that sustain each other and that lie at the base of our way of creation, of our “secret”.
 You will know exactly what the authors do to create the work they create.
 But before even getting the book, here is another article I posted and that will be helpful.

 – The Guide to Vision™ by Julia Anna Gospodarou